Scorpio-2410/About-Me/README.md

 - 👀 I’m interested in gaming, listening to music, sports, cars, and anything cool and fun.
 - 🌱 I’m currently learning DSA and trying to practice it on Leetcode actively and attempting to become a "programmer", by doing side projects in various languages.
 I am also currently studying software engineering at the University of Technology Sydney and commencing my 3rd year of study in 2024.
 - 💞️ I would love to collaborate with people of all programming experience and learn or build projects together.
-- 📫 You can reach me via Discord: Scorpio8084 or Instagram: _nabidul.24_.
+- 📫 You can reach me via Discord: Scorpio8084, Instagram: _nabidul.24_ & Linkedin: https://www.linkedin.com/in/nabidul-islam-1228b1223/.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact that I googled: "That Windows desktop's "Refresh" button is not some magical tool which keeps your computer healthy."